2025 AiR Open Call

 • Playwrights and storytellers.

-Additionally, the program offers professional development activities including mentoring sessions, presentations, and peer-to-peer feedback sessions, organized site visits to local art spaces and other institutions, and opportunities to meet and connect with local artists and arts professionals.
+Additionally, the program offers professional development activities, including mentoring sessions, presentations, and peer-to-peer feedback sessions, organized site visits to local art spaces and other institutions, and opportunities to meet and connect with local artists and arts professionals.

 LOCATION

-Kamina, a village where the nearest large settlement was Atakpamé (the fifth largest city in Togo by population, located on a hilly wooded savannah on the eastern end of the Atakora Mountain range in the Plateaux Region of Togo.
+Kamina, a small village where the nearest large settlement was Atakpamé (the fifth largest city in Togo by population, located on a hilly wooded savannah on the eastern end of the Atakora Mountain range in the Plateaux Region of Togo.
 It is an industrial center and lies on the main north-south highway, 161 km north of the capital Lomé.
 It is also a regional commercial center for produce and cloth) in Togo (West Africa), was mainly known for its Funkstation: a shortwave radio transmitter developed during the German occupation of 1911-14.
 Built by Telefunken, the wireless radio station was designed as a hub and switching point for other German colonial radio stations.
 Just after the start of World War I, Togoland was invaded by British and French forces from the neighboring Gold Coast (Ghana) and French Dahomey (Benin) colonies.
 The station was destroyed by its operators to prevent it from falling under British and French control.
 The Kamina ruins then became a forgotten place removed from the world’s attention.

 WHAT IS PROVIDED BY THE PROGRAM

-• Accommodation – a room per participants
+• Accommodation – a room per participant

 • Meals (Two – morning and evening)